Montreux Jazz Academy

 MONTREUX JAZZ ACADEMY 2020

-The next edition of the Academy will take place from 12 to 17 October 2020.
-The participants will be lucky to have 3 musical directors and mentors 3 members of the American band Snarky Puppy.
-In addition, they will be mentored by the legendary English guitarist John McLaughlin, the talented French drummer Anne Paceo and the gifted American singer China Moses.
-They will have the chance to give a final concert on 17 October at the Fairmont Le Montreux Palace.
+In 2020, the participants were lucky to have 3 musical directors Michael League, Bill Laurance et Justin Stanton, members of the American band Snarky Puppy.
+In addition, they were mentored by the legendary English guitarist John McLaughlin, the talented French drummer Anne Paceo and the gifted American singer China Moses.
+They had the chance to give a final concert on 17 October, 2020 at the Fairmont Le Montreux Palace.
+The concert is available on the Montreux Jazz Festival’s Youtube channel.

 MONTREUX JAZZ ACADEMY 2019